 For example, it’s recommended that type 2 diabetics who have previously been treated with oral antidiabetics such as metformin switch to insulin during this period.
 With insulin, it’s easier to regulate long-term blood glucose values than with tablets.
 Well-controlled blood sugar levels contribute to lower pregnancy risks for mother and child.

 Gestational diabetes only occurs during pregnancy and is one of the most common side effects of pregnancy.
 While it’s inconvenient, it usually disappears after pregnancy.

 Many factors that could contribute to gestational diabetes range from a family history of diabetes to obesity.
-Today, it’s recommended that women be tested for diabetes prior to family planning in order to rule out existing diabetes.
+Today, it’s recommended that women be tested for gestational diabetes prior to family planning.
+That way, they can rule out existing diabetes.
 Further tests should be carried out by the 28th week at the latest.
-High-risk groups usually get tested by the 14th week in order to minimize birth defects or other pregnancy-related complications like preeclampsia.
+High-risk groups usually get tested for gestational diabetes by the 14th week in order to minimize birth defects or other pregnancy-related complications like preeclampsia.

 Healthy pregnancy: 6 tips for diabetics

 Here are a few easy lifestyle tips to get you started with a healthy pregnancy.
 While they apply to diabetics, pretty much everyone, pregnant or not, could benefit from them, too.